verestv/Data_Engineering/README.md

 ## 1. Datasets

 We have two datasets: `users.csv` and `ad_events_header_updated.csv`.
-They can be read with a small Python script (in our case we print the first 15 rows to see the layout).
+They can be read with a small Python script read_csv.py (in our case we print the first 15 rows to see the layout).

 ## 2. Relational Schema

-The relational schema and an explanation of the design are provided in the file **relation_schema**.
+The relational schema and an explanation of the design are provided in the file **db_schema.png**.

 ## 3. DDL Scripts

-We create DDL scripts (SQL file) with additional explanation.
+We create DDL scripts (SQL file) with additional explanation. -> ddl_sctips.sql

 ## 4. Naming Conventions

-According to best practices, we use lowercase for table and column names, so we renamed the headers in both CSV files using a small script.
+According to best practices, we use lowercase for table and column names, so we renamed the headers in both CSV files using a small script. change_csv_headers.py

 ## 5. Splitting CSV Files